 After about five weeks of playing once per week, it became obvious that Len’s children were developing positive attitudes, all the fighting had stopped and it felt great for Len to meaningfully connect with them.
 Even their school test results began to improve and the oldest became the head girl of her school Council.
 Previously they were hesitant to take on responsibility or give anything new a go and now they welcomed new challenges and creatively working together.
 They become stronger, more confident, responsible and they were also able to clearly articulate what they wanted.

 Len and his children invited friends to play with them and quickly the word began to spread.
-It didn’t take long for Ghoghet to find it’s way into many homes and around 200 classrooms in Western Australia.
+It didn’t take long for GhoGhet to find its way into many homes and around 200 classrooms in Western Australia.
 We now realise that playing regularly helps people make a habit of playing and living with a positive can-do attitude.
-Initially they didn’t realise how they were playfully practising to master a variety of skills.
+Initially they didn’t realize how they were playfully practicing to master a variety of skills.

 Whenever Len observed a player doing exceptional things, like being able to clearly sense where other players were whilst blindfolded, he asked the person with the blindfold on how he/she manage to achieve that.
-Then, afer discussion and understanding, they all attempted to see if they could do it and to our surprise they could.
-Through hundreds of these expereicnes, Len began to realise that all people could hear and sense much more than they realised.
+Then, after discussion and understanding, they all attempted to see if they could do it and to our surprise, they could.
+Through hundreds of these experiences, Len began to realize that all people could hear and sense much more than they realized.